dallgoot/yaml/README.md

 ## Support:

 - YAML specifications [version 1.2](http://yaml.org/spec/1.2/spec.html)
+- multi-line values (simple|double quoted or not, compact mapping|sequence or JSON)
 - multiple documents in a content (file or string)
+- compact syntax for mappings and sequences
 - comments (option : enabled by default)
-- compact syntax for mappings and sequences
-- multi-line values (simple|double quoted or not, compact mapping|sequence or JSON)
 - references (option : enabled by default)
-- tags with behaviour customization (overriding for common(CoreSchema), or specifying for custom) via implementing tag/SchemaInterface.
+- tags with behaviour customization (overriding for common(CoreSchema), or specifying for custom) via implementing Tag/SchemaInterface.

 ## What's different from other PHP Yaml libraries ?